sasindipeiris/Supervised-Machine-Learning-Projects/Regression/Podcast Listening Time Prediction/README.md

 The difference in max_depth settings reflects the different learning philosophies:

-Random Forest relies on deep, uncorrelated trees and uses bagging to control overfitting.
+        1.Random Forest relies on deep, uncorrelated trees and uses bagging to control overfitting.

-Boosting models use many shallow, sequential trees and rely on iterative refinement.
+        2.Boosting models use many shallow, sequential trees and rely on iterative refinement.
 Shallow trees with depth=5 ensure they remain weak learners, which           is critical for boosting to work effectively.

 # Feature importance

 A bar chart named  **top 20 most important features** in predicting podcast listening time according to the XGBoost model was plotted.
 Feature importance here reflects how frequently and effectively a feature is used by the model's decision trees to split data and reduce prediction error.
 The most dominant feature was `Episode_Length_minutes`, which makes intuitive sense—longer episodes provide more opportunity for longer listening times. `Completion_Ratio` and `Listening_Efficiency` follow as the next most informative features, both directly tied to user engagement behaviors.
 Other features, like `Genre_Comedy`, `Publication_Day_Thursday`, and sentiment-related indicators (e.g., `Episode_Sentiment_Neutral`) contribute smaller, but still meaningful, predictive power.
 This plot helps highlight which variables the model prioritizes, guiding future efforts in feature engineering and data collection.